codurance/practising-on-a-git-repo/README.md

            Tax-free allowance: £0.00
            Taxable income: £10,166.67
            Tax Payable: £3,533.33

+#### Scenario 8: ...for an employee earning an annual salary of £150,000.00
+  ...
+  <p>Then the monthly salary slip should contain the below:</p>

+           Employee ID: 12345
+           Employee Name: John J Doe
+           Gross Salary: £12,500.00
+           National Insurance contributions: £527.73
+           Tax-free allowance: £0.00
+           Taxable income: £12,500.00
+           Tax Payable: £4,466.67

 #### Scenario 9: ...for an employee earning an annual salary of £160,000.00
   ...